 The accompanying financial statements have been prepared on a going concern basis.
-This is considered as an appropriate basis of preparation based on the financial position of the Fund as at 31 December 2022, as no material uncertainties related to events or conditions that may cast significant doubt about the ability of the Fund to continue as a going concern have been identified by the Directors.
-In making this assessment the Directors considered the potential impact of COVID-19 including the level of redemptions post period end as disclosed in Note 18 and Note 19 respectively.
+This is considered as an appropriate basis of preparation based on the financial position of the Fund as at 31 December 2023, as no material uncertainties related to events or conditions that may cast significant doubt about the ability of the Fund to continue as a going concern have been identified by the Directors.
 Disclosures on liquidity risks and how these are managed are set out in Note 8.